WTMBerlin/WTMBApp/FAQ.md

 ### Is there a Code of Conduct 📜 🤔
 Yes!
 We follow [Berlin's Code of Conduct](http://berlincodeofconduct.org) The short version would be "let's be respectful and excellent to each other".
-If there is a need, feel free to contact organizers at the event or via Slack - reach out to Roxy-WTM-organizer.
+If there is a need, feel free to contact organizers at the event or via Slack - reach out to Anna.

 ### How often do you organise events? 📅 🎉
 As often as we can!
 Community work, especially over a few years (and we are active since 2015!) sums up but we always try to maintain a regular cycle of meetups.